svilcu/k8s-labs/BPI-R3.md

 ## Install and configure software

-- bootstrap python in order to use Ansible
+- bootstrap python on OpenWRT, required by our Ansible roles.
 - install luci with the default uhttpd server
-- install sftp-server
 - install and configure powerDNS as a replacer for

 opkg update